Los Angeles County Earmarks $5M to Combat Illicit Cannabis

 During a 10-day operation this summer, the L.A.
 County Sheriff’s Department and law enforcement officers from other federal, state and local agencies seized about 16 tons of harvested marijuana and nearly 375,000 unlicensed cannabis plants in the Antelope Valley.
 Officials stated the plants and pot seized in the bust were worth $1.19 billion, although critics claim that estimates of the value of illicit marijuana operations are often exaggerated by law enforcement agencies.

-“Inflating valuations of drug busts in the press” is a “fairly common tactic in law enforcement,” Alex Kreit, a law professor at Northern Kentucky University and director of the school’s Center on Addiction Law & Policy, wrote in July email to Forbes after the massive Antelope Valley bust was announced by the sheriff’s department.
+“Inflating valuations of drug busts in the press” is a “fairly common tactic in law enforcement,” Alex Kreit, a law professor at Northern Kentucky University and director of the school’s Center on Addiction Law & Policy, wrote in a July email to Forbes after the massive Antelope Valley bust was announced by the sheriff’s department.

 “That’s not to say it is legitimate; I think it is incredibly misleading,” he added.
 “But I do believe it’s common.”